decatile/decatile/README.md

 [Configure separate profiles](https://github.com/decatile/myaiproxy) for OpenAI-compatible endpoints.
 Useful for distinguish different usecases with ease.

 ### ™️ nelang
-[An example](https://github.com/decatile/nelang) of toy language written in Rust & Nom.
+[A toy language](https://github.com/decatile/nelang) written in Rust & Nom.
 Supports both REPL and file, will carefully say if you're wrong.

 ## 📫 Here you can contact me